 The book you've read four times isn't a crutch — it's a neurological anchor your overstimulated brain is begging you to use.

-Most people believe that re-reading a favorite book or rewatching a film you've already seen is a sign of intellectual laziness, or worse, a failure to move forward emotionally.
-The conventional wisdom frames repetition as stagnation.
+The conventional wisdom frames repetition as a dead end.
 You should be consuming new things, broadening your horizons, staying current.
 Algorithms are designed around this assumption, constantly pushing the next thing, the undiscovered thing, the thing you haven't watched yet.
 But what gets lost in that framing is a basic neurological reality: the modern human nervous system is drowning in novelty, and the brain has a built-in mechanism for relief.
 Familiar content activates it.

 Your Nervous System Wasn't Built for This